Community & safety concerns

 All mining development comes under the Planning & Environment Act, however, are exempt from the provisions thereof.

-We are currently awaiting governments reform of the Environment Effects Statement process in early 2013 and response to the Greenfields inquiry.
+We are still awaiting governments reform of the Environment Effects Statement process from 2012.

 Let us know what your concerns are and go to contact us.